What We Do

 Lengthsman Activities:

-The Parish Council have in recent years year, set aside an amount in the annual budget to facilitate the services of a handyman in the village.
+The Parish Council have, in recent years, set aside an amount in the annual budget to facilitate the services of a handyman in the village.

-This is used for tasks such as path clearing, weeding and tidying, street sign refurbishment and installing new signs.
+The service is used for tasks such as path clearing, weeding and tidying, street sign refurbishment, hedge and grass cutting and installing new signs.

-Comments and complaints received from residents of Holmes Chapel, either via e.mail or by calling into the office, are acting on within the list of jobs, along with larger jobs approved by the Parish Council, such as public bench refurbishment.
+Comments and complaints received from residents of Holmes Chapel, either via e.mail or by calling into the office, are often included within the list of work, along with larger jobs approved by the Village Infrastructure Committee, such as public bench refurbishment.

 Investing in the Community